awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 corresponding to the ``alpha`` and ``gamma`` configuration in GraphStorm.
 Larger values of ``gamma`` will help update models on harder cases so as to detect more positive samples if the positive to negative ratio is small.
 There is no clear guideline for values of ``alpha``.
 You can use its default value(``0.25``) first, and then search for optimal values.
-Below is an example how to set the `focal loss funciton` in a YAML configuration file.
+Below is an example about how to set the `focal loss funciton` in a YAML configuration file.

   .. code-block:: yaml